Search

 How to book?

-You simply need to book a ticket for Gallery entry on the day of the music event (see left for options).
-When you add a Gallery ticket to your basket, Pallant Proms will be suggested as an add-on.
+To book concert tickets, you must purchase a ticket for Gallery entry on the day of the performance – 3 Oct, 28 Nov & 19 Dec.
+When you add a Gallery ticket to your basket, the concert will be suggested as a ‘special event’ add-on.
+Please select this option and add it to your basket.

 Thank you for your support.